 By far the most common form of FE, this is what you’re most likely to study if you stay in school for sixth form.

 Art Foundation Diploma Course

-  This is a BTEC vocational course that is for school leavers wishing to either test the water and see if they like studying Art or is for students who are certain that they want to complete a BA in Fine Art.
+This is a BTEC vocational course that is for school leavers wishing to either test the water and see if they like studying art or is for students who are certain that they want to do a BA in fine art.

 BTEC Nationals, otherwise known as The Business and Technology Education Council qualification, are overseen by Pearson.
 For students who want to hone practical skills and theory simultaneously while being tested, largely, by continuous assessment, they are an ideal choice.